 Matthew began rowing when he was President of the Oxford Rowing Club during his time at University.
 He took part in the Oxford and Cambridge Boat Race in 1990 and 1991, and lead Oxford to Victory, beating Cambridge by substantial distances.

-In 1992, at the age of only 21, Matthew had his first taste of Olympic success, when in a Coxless Pair with partner Sir Steve Redgrave, he won the Gold Medal at the Barcelona Olympics.
-Prior to that Olympic win he and Redgrave had enjoyed an unbeaten International season and it was obvious that Matthew was becoming one of the world’s greatest oarsmen.
-This was the beginning of a long partnership, as the outstanding pair took winnings at seven World Championships, and gold medals at the Olympic Games in 1992, 1996, 2000 and 2004.
+In 1992, Pinsent won the Gold Medal at the Barcelona Olympics with partner Sir Steve Redgrave, this was the beginning of a long partnership as the outstanding pair took winnings at seven World Championships, and gold medals at the Olympic Games in 1992, 1996, 2000 and 2004.

-Pinsent directed Unbelievable – The Chad Le Clos Story, a documentary following swimmer Chad Le Clos and his family for 18 months in the run up to the 2016 Summer Olympics, which was first broadcast in July 2016.
 Matthew is an outstanding motivational speaker and after dinner speaker.
-He has appeared at corporate events for some of the most prestigious UK & International companies such as Proctor & Gamble, IBM, British Telecom, Natwest, Camelot and Lombard.
+He has appeared at corporate events for some of the most prestigious UK & International companies such as Proctor & Gamble, IBM, British Telecom, NatWest, Camelot and Lombard.